 Son of the Mob is a two-book series by Gordon Korman, detailing the life of Vince Luca, a boy whose dad Anthony Luca is the head of one of the biggest east-coast crime familes ever.
 Vince, on the other hand, is a law-abiding citizen, and tries to stay out of his dad's work however he can (especially since his Love Interest is the daughter of the FBI agent tasked with investigating his family).

 Contains examples of:

 The Ace: Patrick (P-Rick), also being Always Someone Better for Vince's film class in the second book.
-He does turn out to be a good person, if overly serious about his art, when he convinces Kendra to talk to Vince instead of making assumptions. that doesn't make it any less satisfying when his "comedic biblical epic" flops compared to Vince's edited security footage of a mob rescue
+He does turn out to be a good person, if overly serious about his art, when he convinces Kendra to talk to Vince instead of making assumptions after they have a fight.
+That doesn't make it any less satisfying when his "comedic biblical epic" flops compared to Vince's edited security footage of a mob rescue

 Beware the Nice Ones: Vince's mom.
 She ordered the hit that agent Bightly is investigating, to protect Anthony and her sons.
 Don't mess with an Italian mother.

 Bring My Brown Pants: This is why one of Vince's "uncles" is called Uncle Pampers.
 You'll wish you had a diaper on once he's done working you over.

 Crouching Moron, Hidden Badass: Tommy does manage one thing for the mob: he turns Vince's message board project into a secret betting ring with codes.
 Vince is shocked Tommy actually thought it through enough for it to work.

 Hipster: Vince seems to consider P-Rick one.
 He mellows out a little on it by the end of the second book.

 Honorary Uncle: Vince has them out the wazoo.
 Many of them come to stay in his dorm room during book 2.